Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

 - Brain bleeds (intracranial hemorrhages)

-- C-section errors and delays/failure to timely deliver
+- C-section errors and delays

 - Forceps and vacuum extractor injuries